-People that are on a tight budget often place their speakers over the desk, but this practice is not recommended.
+People who are on a tight budget often place their speakers over the desk, but this practice is not recommended.
 Speakers need to be at the same height as your ears.

 Higher frequencies are very directional.
-In order to perceive your speaker’s information and correctly adjust and tweak EQ, correctly place your speakers at the same level as your ears.
+To perceive your speaker’s information and correctly adjust and tweak EQ, correctly place your speakers at the same level as your ears.
 If you can’t buy speaker stands, level them with something (books, boxes, wood, etc.) to make sure they’re even.

 Speaker Placement is Important